coderarjob/meghaos-x86/docs/x86/paging.md

 Consider we have
 * kvm = 0xC0001000
 * kpm = 0x00001000
-* We want the map VBA physical memory 0xB8000 to the 1024th page.
+* We want the map VGA physical memory 0xB8000 to the 1024th page.

 What will be the setup?